Returning to work with new skills

 “I’m better able to pinpoint and articulate client concerns to my team, and to communicate any technical challenges we are facing to our clients,” he says.
 “I also feel more confident in my ability to manage teams and projects, with a course on organizational leadership giving me solid tools for being a better manager.
 I’m applying knowledge from my courses on a daily basis.”

-All MEL and MHLP programs are offered as a one-year degree, with five programs (Dependable Software Systems, Integrated Water Management, Urban Systems, Clinical Education and Seniors Care) also offering a part-time option over two years for those who would like to continue working part-time while going to school.
+All MEL and MHLP programs are offered as a one-year degree, with four programs (Integrated Water Management, Urban Systems, Clinical Education and Seniors Care) also offering a part-time option over 24 months for those who would like to continue working part-time while going to school.
 Students who take the part-time option say they’re able to apply their new skills to their organization as they learn.

 Now in the second year of her part-time degree in Integrated Water Management, Kate Yan says that her stronger business and communication skills have made her more effective in her current role as an assistant project manager for Stantec.